Clemix37/Clemix37/README.md

 ## Sponsor

 If you like my work, don't forget to [sponsor](https://github.com/sponsors/Clemix37) !
-Or if you prefer you can buy me a coffee !
+Or if you prefer you can buy me a pizza !
 <a href="https://www.buymeacoffee.com/h4ckw1s3r" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>
 That would mean a lot to me.